 1. Surgery

-Surgery is the most common treatment for testicular cancer and involves the removal of the affected testicle (orchiectomy).
+Surgery is the most common treatment option for testicular cancer and involves the removal of the affected testicle (orchiectomy).
 It is often the first line of treatment and can be curative for many early-stage cancers.
 In cases where cancer has spread, lymph nodes in the abdomen may also be removed (lymph node dissection).

 2. Radiation Therapy